 Fermentation pickles are the not-so-safe kind of pickles, the ones you ferment on the counter, keeping alive in a crock with lactic acid, and want to eat relatively soon.
 I have to preface this post, therefore, by stressing that I’m not writing as an MFP volunteer here, and the MFP program only endorses their recipe for fermented full-sour dill pickles.

 There are good reasons for this.
-For lactic acid fermentation, you can’t use vinegar, which kills bacteria, both good and bad, and inhibits the lactic acid fermentation.
+For lactic acid fermentation, you can’t use a lot of vinegar, which kills bacteria, both good and bad, and inhibits the lactic acid fermentation.
 Pickles kept in brine with even a small amount of vinegar at room temperature (and in the refrigerator) have been tested to host listeria, a nasty little microbe that makes seniors deathly ill and can abort fetuses in pregnant women.
 And there’s always a risk of listeria in low acid foods in anaerobic environments (as in inside a cucumber, even if in brine).
 Brine pickles without significant amounts of vinegar at room temperature are not considered safe at all.

 My pickle needs require brining without vinegar, and keeping the pickles in a solution that is relatively low salt.
 For me, the holy grail is the half-sour pickle, the bright green pickle you see in New York delis next to the sour garlic Kosher dills.
 They must make them in some way that’s considered safe for public consumption by some authority, so I’ve been looking for a reliable recipe.
 I’m willing to risk some of the pickle dangers for this.
 I am a firm believer in risk-aware, consensual cooking (RACC), where consumers take responsibility for the matter they put in their mouth, especially if it is homemade, and know what the potential risks are.
 I know I run a risk by making my pickles, just as I know I run risks by eating European soft cheese and sushi (you are taking this risk, too, if you eat deli meats, hot dogs, or supermarket produce.)